Tennant Creek & Barkly Region7-day itinerary

 Decide whether the truth is out there at Wycliffe Well

-All work is for sale and is provided with a certificate of authenticity.
 Continue north on the Stuart Highway and make one more stopover at Wycliffe Well before your final destination for the day.
 Wycliffe Well is a unique wayside inn famed for its frequent UFO sightings and is home to the peculiar desert crab.
 Hang out in the roadhouse and enjoy some refreshments as you read about the details of paranormal encounters across the shop walls.
-It is the perfect place to pick up a souvenir or two.
+It’s the perfect place to pick up a souvenir or 2.

 Bask in a sunrise at the Devils Marbles